seborama/govcr/README.md

   </a>
 </p>

 Records and replays HTTP / HTTPS interactions for offline unit / behavioural / integration tests thereby acting as an HTTP mock.
+You can also use **goovcr** for API simulation.

 This project was inspired by [php-vcr](https://github.com/php-vcr/php-vcr) which is a PHP port of [VCR](https://github.com/vcr/vcr) for ruby.